 The Company has a Board of Directors to serve as a body for overseeing management.
 The Board of Directors is responsible for management oversight, supervising the business execution functions of the President and Representative Director and the Management Council, an executive organ under its authority.
-Moreover, outside members of the board are actively recruited for positions in the Board of Directors in order to strengthen its oversight function.
+Moreover, external members of the board are actively recruited for positions in the Board of Directors in order to strengthen its oversight function.
 The Management Council deliberates upon fundamental policies and strategy regarding business management, as well as makes decisions on important matters regarding business execution.
 Issues discussed by the Management Council and a summary of its discussions are reported to the Board of Directors, which makes decisions on items of particular importance.
 In principle, the Management Council meets three times a month, but meetings may be convened whenever necessary.

-The company has a Board of Auditors that performs the auditing function.
-The auditing function is carried out by auditors, who review the Board of Directors as well as business execution functions and attend important meetings, including meetings of the Board of Directors as well as the Management Council.
-The Auditing Support Division provides support for the audits by the auditors, and in order to promote the independence and effectiveness of the auditing, the company holds discussions with auditors prior to selecting candidates for positions in the division.
+The company has an Audit & Supervisory Board that performs the auditing function.
+The auditing function is carried out by Audit & Supervisory Board members, who review the Board of Directors as well as business execution functions and attend important meetings, including meetings of the Board of Directors as well as the Management Council.
+The Audit & Supervisory Board Members' Office provides support for the audits by the Audit & Supervisory Board members, and in order to promote the independence and effectiveness of the auditing, the Company holds discussions with Audit & Supervisory Board members prior to selecting candidates for positions in the division.
 Personnel with the appropriate qualifications are selected as division staff candidates, and as a general rule, as full-time staff.

-The Board of Directors has 12 members, comprising eight internal directors and four outside directors, and the Board of Auditors has five members, comprising two internal auditors and three outside auditors.
+The Board of Directors has 12 members, comprising eight internal directors and four external directors, and the Audit & Supervisory Board has five members, comprising two internal Audit & Supervisory Board members and three external Audit & Supervisory Board members.
 In order to better define the management responsibility of the directors, their terms were reduced from two years to one year in accordance with a resolution at the June 23, 2006 Annual Shareholders' Meeting.

-In addition, the Corporate Internal Audit Unit (with 64 members) serves as an internal audit group.
-This unit audits the internal affairs of the entire Fujitsu Group in cooperation with the internal audit groups of each Group company.
-The Corporate Internal Audit Unit reports once a month as a rule to the statutory auditors on the audit plans and results of internal audits, including matters relating to group companies, and makes regular reports (once every quarter as a rule) to the Board of Auditors and the accounting auditors.
-The Corporate Internal Audit Unit includes a significant number of employees with specialist internal auditing knowledge, including Certified Internal Auditors (CIA), Certified Information Systems Auditors (CISA), and Certified Fraud Examiners (CFE).
+In addition, the Corporate Internal Audit Unit (with 55 members) serves as an internal audit group.
+This Unit audits the internal affairs of the entire Fujitsu Group in cooperation with the internal audit groups of each Group company.
+The Corporate Internal Audit Unit reports once a month as a rule to the standing members of the Audit & Supervisory Board on the audit plans and results of internal audits, including matters relating to group companies, and makes regular reports (once every quarter as a rule) to the Audit & Supervisory Board and the accounting auditors.

-The accounting auditor, Ernst & Young ShinNihon LLC, reports to the Board of Auditors concerning the audit plan and results.
+The accounting auditor, Ernst & Young ShinNihon LLC, reports to the Audit & Supervisory Board concerning the audit plan and results.
 The accounting auditor also conducts exchange of opinions when needed and carries out coordinated audits of business operations.
-The four certified public accountants associated with Ernst & Young ShinNihon LLC who performed the accounting audit were Yasunobu Furukawa, Yuichi Mochinaga, Takao Kamitani, and Tsuyoshi Saita.
-In addition, they were assisted by a further 34 certified public accountants, 31 accounting assistants, and another 33 persons, all associated with Ernst & Young ShinNihon LLC.
+The four certified public accountants associated with Ernst & Young ShinNihon LLC who performed the accounting audit were Yasunobu Furukawa, Yuichi Mochinaga, Tsuyoshi Saita, and Akiyuki Matsumoto.
+In addition, they were assisted by a further 37 certified public accountants, 31 accounting assistants, and another 62 persons, all associated with Ernst & Young ShinNihon LLC.